 submitted to the other Party.

-5.14 Environmental Attributes: The environmental characteristics that are attributable to a renewable energy resource, or to renewable energy from such a renewable energy resource, which shall include, but not be limited to, renewable energy or tax credits, offsets and benefits; green tags (regardless of how any present or future law or regulation attributes or allocates such characteristics); credits towards achieving renewable portfolio standard or emissions standards, and any reporting rights associated with any of the foregoing.
-Where practicable, such Environmental Attributes (such as renewable energy credits) shall be expressed in MHMegawatt Hour (MWh), with one (1) MWh of Environmental Attributes produced for each one (1) MWh of energy generated by the renewable energy resource.
-Transfer for renewable energy certificates will be processed through Western Renewable Energy Generation Information System (WREGIS) account or any successor web-based tracking system.
+5.14 Environmental Attributes: The environmental characteristics that are attributable to a renewable energy resource, or to renewable energy from such a renewable energy resource, which shall include, but not be limited to, renewable energy credits/certificates (RECs) or tax credits, offsets and benefits; green tags (regardless of how any present or future law or regulation attributes or allocates such characteristics); credits towards achieving renewable portfolio standards or emissions standards; and any reporting rights associated with any of the foregoing.
+Where practicable, Environmental Attributes (such as RECs) shall be expressed in megawatt hours (MWh), with one (1) MWh of Environmental Attributes produced for each one (1) MWh of energy generated by the renewable energy resource.
+RECs

-5.15 Excess Energy: The portion of projected annual generation exceeding a kilowatt hour (kWh) calculation of all projected marketable capacity (includingPriority Use Power (PUP)) multiplied by a 67 percent capacity factor in the Summer season and 47 percent capacity factor in the Winter season.
+5.15 Excess Energy: Projected annual generation minus annual PUP energy minus maximum Quarterly Energy as calculated in the SABP Subsection 8.3.1.

-5.16 Firm Electric Service (FES): The CROD and Quarterly Energy provided by WAPA at designated Points of Delivery for electric service.
+.

 5.17 Fiscal Year: The twelve (12) month period so designated by Federal law.
 Until changed by Federal law, fiscal year means the period commencing October 1 of each year, immediately after midnight of September 30, and ending at midnight of September 30 of the following year.